Olipear/Portfolio/src/pages/projects/e-commerce-ui-study.md

       * Customers couldn't buy a footstool on it's own.

-      #### Source

       ![Previous buy page for the 620 chair](/img/original-page-landing.jpg "Previous buy page for the 620 chair")

       This was what a customer was first presented with when they clicked 'configure and buy'.

-      ### Poor product visualisation was at the heart of it.

-      * The line drawing was not suitable for visualising a £3.5k product.

-      * The line drawing took up far too much screen space, and the configuration options were not visible without scrolling.

-      * The photography available was not visible unless it was selected below the main illustration.

-      * The footstool could only be added to a chair purchase, and had no photography at all.

       #### Purchase journeys